-A lot of attention is and should be paid to drivers that are distracted.
+A lot of attention, and well-deserved, is and should be paid to drivers that are distracted.
 More and more states, including Massachusetts, outlaw and consistently campaign heavily against texting and driving.
-This is due to the fact that the amount of auto accidents caused by drivers who are distracted by texting is and continues to be on […]
+This is due to the fact that the amount of auto accidents caused by drivers who are distracted by texting is and continues to […]

 Massachusetts drivers may want to learn more about new research that indicates even a two-second glance away from the roadway could increase the risk of a crash.
 The study was released by the Liberty Mutual Research Institute for Safety in April to coincide with National Distracted Driving Awareness Month.